Basic Guidelines to Pregnancy

 Foods to Avoid

 •Under or uncooked meat, fish, or poultry.
-No sushi.

 •No swordfish, shark, mackerel, or tilefish – these fish may contain excessive amounts of mercury.

-•Unpasturized milk or juices or products made from these items.
+•Unpasteurized milk or juices or products made from these items.

 •If consumed, deli meats and hot dogs should be reheated before eating.

 Foods to Include

 •Consume 2-3 servings per week of low mercury fish